bakirillov/exocat/README.md

 Section could be "title", "description", "contents", "questions", "answers".
 A "full" option performs a full-text search.
 An option `-v` lets view the latest card in a query result and an option `-o` opens the latest card in an editor.

+### Keycards
+`keycard -c CARD_ID -n NAME` - binds a name with a card id.
+This card then will be searchable by name.
+Second run removes the binding.

 ### Link management
 `index -t TYPE` - construct an index over existing files.
 TYPE could be "all", "explicits" and "implicits".
 There could be two kinds of links: